Revisiting the Original Night Court Cast: Their Roles Then and Now in the 2023 Revival

 However, because of this, many original Cheers fans erroneously thought Night Court was one of many Cheers spin-offs (including shows like The Tortellis and Frasier).

-As we now know, Night Court was indeed its own original series and did not take place in the fictional world of Cheers.
+As we now know, Night Court was an original series that did not take place in the fictional world of Cheers.

 Night Court was created by longtime sitcom writer Reinhold Weege, whose writing credits also include popular other popular television shows like Barney Miller and M*A*S*H.